rendragnet/puppet-r1soft/README.md

-# Idera
+# R1Soft

+WARNING: This module has been renamed from sensson-idera to puppet-r1soft.

-This module can install both an Idera server as an Idera agent.
+This module can install both an R1Soft Server Backup Manager server as an R1Soft Server Backup agent.

 ## Examples

-Install the Idera server.
+Install the R1Soft server.
 There are a lot of options available.
 Please note that we are rewriting the config each time something changes.
 It does limit you in terms of what you can change through the web interface.
 However, if you set it up right from the start there is no need to that anyway.

 The ssl_keystore value expects you to manage that file yourself.
-It doesn't do that for you yet.
+It doesn't do that for you yet, though you can use puppetlabs/java_ks to manage it for you.

 ```
-class { 'idera': }
+class { 'r1soft': }
 ```

-## Server setup
+## Server Backup Manager setup

-It will automatically pick up support for the CSF module if needed.

 ```
-class { 'idera::server':
+class { 'r1soft::server':
 	api_enabled 				=> 'true',

 	http_enabled				=> 'false',